Last Updated on September 8, 2021 by Jeremy

 We'll see you there next year!

-Beers of the Burgh takes place in June each year.
-Tickets are sold in pricing tiers with the early bird VIP ticket pricing selling out the fastest (even we missed this one!).
+Beers of the Burgh takes place in summer each year (between June and September).
+Tickets are sold in pricing tiers with the early bird VIP ticket pricing selling out the fastest.
 Tickets are often sold out several weeks prior to the event.
-Advanced parking at Carrie Furnace was an extra $10 in 2018 and was $15 day of.
-Porter Brewery Tours offered a complimentary shuttle service to Rock Bottom in the Waterfront that we used and fully enjoyed for the convenience aspect, but note that the line gets quite long during the last hour of the event.
+Advanced parking at Carrie Furnace was an extra fee as well.